milafternoon/molywood/README.md

 `$ global fps=20` (see available global keywords above)
 + true/false values can be specified as `true/false`, `yes/no` or in
 shorthand notation (`t/f`, `y/n`)
++ Comments can be introduced with an exclamation mark, `!`

 ### Notes on extra graphics features